 Let’s explore several ways to choose a testing tool in several scenarios:

 - Quick test in basic browser versions.
-It’s not necessary to use cross-browser testing tools for quick testing.
+It’s not necessary to use open source cross browser testing tools for quick testing.
 Testing an application in the five most common browsers will be enough.
 Keep in mind that you should target end users and select browsers for testing according to statistics for a certain region.

 - Full cross-browser testing.
 For comprehensive cross-browser testing, consider choosing BrowserStack Live, LambdaTest, or CrossBrowserTesting.
 In our experience, these tools are the best if testing your project requires a wide selection of browser versions, lots of combinations of browsers and operating systems, interactivity, and the opportunity for mobile testing.